Dynatrace/ufo/howto/README.md

 ##Firmware
 The initial firmware needs to be programmed using the Serial-USB (FTDI) cable.
+You might need to install a driver on your PC for that cable.
 Once you have that completed, you can use the UFO web UI to upload the firmware.

 ###Upload firmware available on github